How Your Small Business Can be a Positive Workplacekelly.connor

 Show appreciation for your team

-A sure-fire way to foster a positive environment is by ensuring you always let staff know when they are doing a good job and making sure their efforts are noticed and appreciated.
+A sure-fire way to foster a positive culture is by ensuring you always let staff know when they are doing a good job and making sure their efforts are noticed and appreciated.
 In the workplace, this is most effective when you can explain why they’ve done well and how their work has contributed to the business’s goals.
 Never underestimate the value that providing encouragement to your staff has.
 Positive feedback is a powerful motivator.
 Regular performance reviews can be a good way to implement this in your business.

 Celebrate achievements and have fun!